stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 DSC facilicates two approaches to running remote tasks:

-1. "On-Host", the conventional way: log in to the host and run DSC with `--host` argument.
-For a standalone system, this is no difference from logging in to the system and run DSC benchmark directly.
-For a cluster system this will automatically submit jobs to compute nodes based on provided template.
+1. "On Host": Log in to the remote computing system ("the host"), and run DSC with `--host` argument.
+When configured properly, DSC will automatically submit jobs to the job scheduling system on the host.

-2. "Local-Host", a host friendly way: do not log in to the host to run jobs.
-Rather, have a copy of DSC software installed to your local computer (Mac or Linux), and configure the host to have DSC and all required tools for benchmarking installed.
-Then run DSC from local computer with additional folders to be synced to the host specified by `--to-host` option.
+2. "Local Host": Run DSC from local computer with additional folders to be synced to the host specified by `--to-host` option.
 The local computer will serve as the job dispatcher and job monitor.
-This provides a way to run on hosts whose headnote cannot execute long running `dsc` process AND whose compute nodes cannot be used to submit jobs.
+This provides a way to run on hosts whose headnode cannot execute long running `dsc` process and/or whose compute nodes cannot be used to submit jobs.

 Under the hood, DSC configures all modules and converts them to [`SoS`][sos-docs] tasks.
-Enthusiastic readers shall refer to
-[this page][sos-docs-remote-exec]
-for implementation details.
+Interested readers may refer to [this page][sos-docs-remote-exec] for implementation details.

-For RCC users at the University of Chicago: you can focus on the On-Host mode (do not specify `--to-host` option for file transfer) because it is possible to submit jobs from compute nodes on the cluster system.
+*Note to RCC users at the University of Chicago:* It is recommended to use the "On Host" mode.

 ## Job configuration template and command options